Getting further with SKS

 This pattern can be customized by passing the --instance-prefix

-parameter during a Nodepool creation/update.
+parameter during a nodepool creation or update.
 For example, if you specify --instance-prefix=applications

 , pool